oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The name "OASIS" is a trademark of [OASIS](https://www.oasis-open.org/), the owner and developer of this specification, and should be used only to refer to the organization and its official outputs.

-For complete copyright information please see the full Notices section in an Appendix below.
+For complete copyright information please see the full Notices section in [Appendix E](#appendix-e-notices) .

 -------